skofic/ecological-niche-service/README.md

 - `/pair/species/stat`: Return statistics for indicators pair, species, period and scenario.
 - `/pair/species/array`: Return indicators pair values for species, period and scenario as an array.
 - `/pair/species/object`: Return indicators pair values for species, period and scenario as an object.
+- `/pair/unit/stat`: Return statistics for indicators pair, unit, period and scenario.
+- `/pair/unit/array`: Return indicators pair values for unit, period and scenario as an array.
+- `/pair/unit/object`: Return indicators pair values for unit, period and scenario as an object.

 ## License